khofaai/express-kit/README.md

-# Express JS - starter KIT - Innoveos
+# Express JS - starter KIT

-MicroService Starter KIT built with Express JS for [@innoveos](https://github.com/innoveos)
+MicroService Starter KIT built with Express JS

 ## Installation

 You can simply  :